-Why remove metadata?
+Why use a metadata removal tool?
 Duty to clients

 Attorneys have a duty to prevent disclosure of confidential information, and to prevent disclosure of information that “could reasonably lead to the discovery” of confidential information (see Comment 4 to Rule 1.6).
 Metadata is data attached to an electronic file that’s not viewable just from opening the file.
 Digital photos, for instance, can carry metadata about the camera used, exposure settings, and even the exact time and location where the picture was taken.